HOGENT-MLOps/mlops-slides/docs/06-monitoring.md

 -   You can export metrics from a python script or a virtual machine.
 -   You can set up a Grafana Dashboard to see a live graph of such metrics.
--   You can set up alerting in Alert Manager and push these to a communication software of choice (e.g. Discord, Teams, Matrix.org, ...) when certain situations happen.
+-   You can set up alerting in Alert Manager and push these to a communication software of choice (e.g. Discord, Teams, Matrix.org, etc.) when certain situations happen.

 ## Theory